 Patients often worry about root canal therapy because it has a reputation for being a very painful procedure as well as one that is expensive and often ends up failing.
 In a consumer survey conducted by the American Association of Endodontists (AAE), almost half of all the respondents perceived that excruciating pain was a part of root canal treatment.

 Modern techniques, materials, and treatments in root canal therapy greatly decrease the discomfort once associated with root canal therapy.
 In fact, root canal therapy often relieves pain caused by pulp inflammation or infection.
-Another study conducted by the AAE showed that patients who have experienced root canal treatment are six times more likely to describe root canal therapy as painless than those who have not had root canal therapy.
+Another study conducted by the AAE revealed that patients who had root canal treatment are more likely to describe root canal therapy as painless than those who have not.

 Saving your natural teeth is usually the best option.
 The cost of treating a tooth with root canal therapy and restoring the tooth with a dental restoration is much less compared to extracting a tooth and restoring that space with either a bridge or a restored implant.